sarah-maau/sarah-maau/README.md

 I want to understand and control the entire chain of value of a website / web application: starting from the idea, prototyping, testing, develop and end up with a final version.

-I just finished my training (700 hours from October 2020 to March 2021), and it has provided a base of technical skills, with a focus on JavaScript and
+I finished my training (700 hours from October 2020 to March 2021), and it has provided a base of technical skills, with a focus on JavaScript and
 Node.js.
 I specialized in back-end (API / Data) for a month.
 In parallel, I have developed personal projects in order to learn, to practice, to evolve constantly.

-Last September, I started working as a fullstack developer in a development agency in Toulouse.
+In September 2021 to May 2022, I worked as a fullstack developer in a development agency in Toulouse.
 To date, I have developed the front-end of an information website for professionals (Next.js in Typescript) and an API for a Flutter application (Node.js in Typescript).

+In June 2022, I really needed to reconcile my commitments and values with my work, which is why I'm joining Vendredi's tech team as a Laravel php / Vue.js fullstack web developer.

 I'm rigorously offbeat: creative, resourceful and meticulous at the same time.